ringwormGO-organization/Termi/README.md

       - open properties of `Termi-GUI` project,
       - goto `VC++ Directories`,
       - set your path (they are bundled with Termi (they are in `Libraries` folder/directory), but Visual Studio knows to set entire path (user directory, etc. so you need to change them)) of `Include Directories` and `Library Directories`;
-      - Or you can check Victor Gordan's [video](https://www.youtube.com/watch?v=XpBGwZNyUh0).
+      - Or you can check Victor Gordan's [video](https://www.youtube.com/watch?v=XpBGwZNyUh0);
+      - Or you can check your `CMakeLists.txt` file.
   - ### Other platforms (macOS, (GNU/)Linux, BSD)
     - Check [this video](https://www.youtube.com/watch?v=CIbJ5Iw0yAs) to install it on (GNU/)Linux machine.